IMPORTANCE OF NUTRITION FOR HEALING CONNECTIVE TISSUE

 A San Diego Center for Health paper called “Nutrition for Soft Tissue Recovery” cites the following vitamins necessary for soft tissue repair: vitamins A, B1, B2, B3, B5, B6, B7, B9, B12, C, D, E and K. It also lists the following minerals as necessary to the process: Calcium, Magnesium, Sodium, Potassium, Iron, Zinc, Selenium, Manganese and Copper (in small doses).

 Remember, any food that puts stress on your body is a drain on its healing powers.
-Stay away from processed, refined and GMO foods and foods containing trans fat.
-Also be aware of inflammatory foods such as sugar (especially high-fructose corn syrup and aspartame) alcohol and caffeine.
+Stay away from processed, refined and GMO foods and foods containing trans-fat.
+Also, be aware of inflammatory foods such as sugar (especially high-fructose corn syrup and aspartame) alcohol and caffeine.
 These foods are nutritional poisons and may be preventing you from recovering.
 So treat your body like you treat your car.
 When you put the best gasoline in your car it runs the best.
 When you put the “best” food in your body it will both run and heal better!
 Food that grew, walked or swam in the wild is the best.

-For a summary of the nutrients necessary in healing connective tissue, the function of these nutrients, specific foods with these nutrients and the ingredients in the Corrective Connective Tissue Cream with these nutrients, please click here.
+For a summary of the nutrients necessary in healing connective tissue, the function of these nutrients, specific foods with these nutrients and the ingredients in our Corrective Connective Tissue Cream with these nutrients, please click here.